Chapter Five

 “Maybe the role of government should be to protect free enterprise.
 When a company is too big, when it reaches a point where the economy of scale makes it immune to competition, it should evolve into actual public ownership”.

-Paul countered “And the government by assuming the manufacturing of refrigerators would make money the old fashioned way so we’d not have to pay any taxes”.
+Paul countered “And the government by assuming the manufacturing of refrigerators would make money the old fashioned way so we’d not pay taxes”.

 “We don’t pay any taxes anyway”.